bbaassssiiee/semaphore-docs/src/user-guide/repositories.md

 ## Authentication
 If you are using a remote Repository that requires authentication, you will need to configure a key in the **Key Store** section of Semaphore.

+Fore remote repositories accessed over HTTPS, you will need to use 'Login with Password' in the **Key Store** for your username and password/access token combination

 For remote Repositories that use SSH, you will need to use your SSH key in the **Key Store**.

 For Remote Repositories that do not have authentication, you can create a Key with the type of `None`.